crowja/fqutils/README.md

 systems.
 If you find this isn't the case please let me know.
 Fqutils requires Jean-Loup Gailly's and Mark Adler's [Zlib](http://www.zlib.net/) 1.2.4 or later, which in turn allows the tools to work transparently with text FASTQ as well as gzip-compressed FASTQ.
-It also makes use of Troy Hanson's convenient [uthash](http://uthash.sourceforge.net) macros uthash.h, which is included.
+It also makes use of Troy Hanson's convenient [uthash macro collection](http://uthash.sourceforge.net), which is included.

 ## INSTALLATION